cloud-gov/cg-site/content/docs/ops/runbook/troubleshooting-kubernetes.md

 #### Get a list of deployments
 Deployments describe how to provision a application, including memory, disk, and services.
-For example, a WordPress deployment would need both a PHP pod and a MySQL pod.
+For example, a WordPress deployment would need both a PHP pod and a MySQL pod:
 ```sh
 kubectl get deployments
 ```